abercilla/civic-app-project/readme.md

 The Civic App is based on an idea a friend and I had after the 2016 election when people were angry but didn't know how to direct their energy (including us).
 We hypothesized that if people had a centralized place to find events related to issues they were passionate about, people would take action, and on a regular basis.

-I built this app on my own over two 2-week sprints at the end of the Hackbright program.
+This is the first full-stack web app that I designed and developed on my own.
+It was completed over two 2-week sprints at the end of the Hackbright program.

 Note: [Mobilize](https://www.mobilize.us/) created a version of this that was widely used by established organizations during the 2018 election cycle, and I drew a lot of inspiration from their website for this project!